szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

     PGPASSWORD="$POSTGRES_PASSWORD" psql --host 127.0.0.1 -U postgres -d postgres -p 5432
 ```

-Follow the installation with the `kubectl get pods -w` command.

-With two commands you were able to install PostgreSQL.
-This is the power of Helm.
+This is usually the way to install any Helm chart.
+First register the chart repository in your local Helm registry, then call helm install with the name of the release and the Helm chart.

-This approach may not match the infrastructure as code tool of your choice, but to see how the component looks installed, and to get inspired how you can automate the component's installation, Helm is the go-to tool.
-Therefor knowing the above demonstrated commands of Helm is a must have.
+This approach may not match the infrastructure as code tool of your choice, but to see how the component looks installed, Helm is the go-to tool, and knowing the above two commands is a must have.

 ## Configuring releases with Helm

-Continuing with the PostgreSQL example from the previous chapter, you will tune the PostgreSQL instance using the `bitnami/postgresql` Helm charts predefined options.
+Continuing with the PostgreSQL example from the previous chapter, now you will tune the PostgreSQL instance using the `bitnami/postgresql` Helm charts predefined options.

 Every Helm chart offers a set of configuration options that you can use to tune your installation.
 You will configure the default user and password in this chapter.